Fitness fashion and its meaningless myths

 In fact, there is nothing magical about reducing your carbohydrate intake after a certain time of day.

-I have never had any problems with losing fat with this method, nor have the people who have used our protocols to date (my guinea pigs).
+I have never had any problems losing fat with this method, nor have the people who have used our protocols to date (my guinea pigs).

 Is sugar bad, toxic and fattening?